r-gaia-cs/bc/novice/python/02-func.md

 <div class="">
 <p>Why go to all this trouble?
+Well,
-Well, here's a function called <code>span</code> that calculates the difference between the mininum and maximum values in an array:</p>
+here&#39;s a function called <code>span</code> that calculates the difference between the mininum and maximum values in an array:</p>
 </div>